ragavakrishnanns13/Drone-vs-Bird/README.md

 # Drone-vs-Bird
-Drone vs Bird, an application powered using machine learning for classifying, identifying, and tracking drones and birds based on their trajectories (temporal information) and physical appearance (spatial information) from the frames.
+An application powered using machine learning for classifying, identifying, and tracking drones and birds based on their trajectories (temporal information) and physical appearance (spatial information) from the frames.
 Developed in Python.
 Around 350+ drone and bird trajectory data were collected from various sources